Jacob Siefring

 An -Ism of One’s Own.
 A review of Writers by Antoine Volodine, originally published in the online journal The Quarterly Conversation around 2014.

-Césaire at Mid-Century A review of three English editions of Aimé Césaire’s books, originally published in the online journal The Quarterly Conversation, 2014.
+Césaire at Mid-Century.
+A review of three English editions of Aimé Césaire’s books, originally published in the online journal The Quarterly Conversation, 2014.